area9innovation/fast/gringo/readme.md

 	It has to be
 		e = (e | (b | c))

+- Add error message when we have left recursion deep inside a choice

 - Add error recovery

 - Add JSON action output, parse flow types, and construct actions for that